by Texas Homesteader ~

 So here’s what I do to actually USE that ‘trash’ instead.

-Turning Paper To Compost
+Turning Paper Into Valuable Compost

-Paper receipts are often received as packing slips for online purchases, etc. If you’ve read my post about how to Easily Compost, you know properly balanced compost needs both ‘greens’ such as vegetable peels, etc as well as ‘browns’ such as dry leaves or paper.
+Paper receipts are often received as packing slips for online purchases, etc. If you’ve read my post about how to Easily Compost, you know properly balanced compost needs both ‘greens’ such as vegetable peels, etc. as well as ‘browns’ such as dry leaves or paper.

 To satisfy the ‘brown’ requirement of our compost I often use Repurposed Cardboard that I receive from our community volunteer position.